Mobeen-01/Rasa-Chatbot-for-University-Admission-Assistance/README.md

 - **Deployment Strategy**: Hosting, scalability, and integration into university systems.
 - **Plagiarism Proof**: Ensuring originality with compliance below 10%.

-### Screenshots
+### Screenshots 📸

-To provide visual evidence of the chatbot's functionality and interface, relevant screenshots have been included in the `screenshosts` folder:
+To provide visual evidence of the chatbot's functionality and interface, relevant screenshots have been included in the `screenshots` folder:
-`Rasa-Chatbot-for-University-Admission-Assistance/Project Report with 10% Plagiarism Proof/screenshosts/`.
+`Rasa-Chatbot-for-University-Admission-Assistance/Project Report with 10% Plagiarism Proof/screenshots/`.
 These images demonstrate key features such as chatbot interactions, response accuracy, and system performance.

 By maintaining structured documentation and plagiarism compliance, this project ensures transparency and credibility in its development process.

-## Installation
+## Installation ⚙️
 To set up the chatbot, install the necessary dependencies:
 ```bash
 pip install rasa